Zander3312/LittleRalphTextInserter/README.md

 # The Adventure of Little Ralph Text Inserter

 Text insertion program for The Adventure of Little Ralph for the PlayStation 1.
-Intended for use with the English translation patch.
+Intended for use with the English translation patch, which can be found [here](https://romhackplaza.org/translations/the-adventure-of-little-ralph-english-translation-english-translation-playstation/).

 ### Usage instructions